instadeepai/Mava/README.md

 | Sable      | [`ff_sable.py`]()  | ✅         | ✅       | ✅     |         |
 |            | [`rec_sable.py`]() | ✅         | ✅       | ✅     |         |
 <h2>Environments</h2>

-These are the environments which Mava supports _out of the box_, to add your own environments use the existing wrappers as an example.
+These are the environments which Mava supports _out of the box_, to add a new environment, please use the existing wrapper implementations as an example.
 The framework indicates compatible agorithms, where Anakin algorithms work with JAX environments and Sebulba algorithms work with Numpy environments.

 | Environment                     | Action space        | JAX | Numpy |
 |---------------------------------|---------------------|-----|-------|